 Today, I would like to discuss a subject that all my clients asking me about: Managed Disks vs. Storage accounts.
 Should you make the move or not?
 Yes, but there are a few things that you should consider before you do.

 Managed disks support only LRS (Locally redundant storage).
-If you require to replicate the data to another geographical location….
-It's a no for the moment.
+If you require to replicate the data to another geographical location you will have to wait on managed disks for the moment.

-If you need access to the VHD using Azure Storage Explorer - it is another thing which is currently not supported by Azure managed disks.
+Additionally, If you need access to the VHD using Azure Storage Explorer - it is another thing which is currently not supported by Azure managed disks.

 If LRS (3 copies of your data in the same data centre) let you sleep well enough at night, you should consider moving to Managed Disks.
 There are some really good features that simplifying VM's deployments and management.
 Let's have a look at some: